BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-plus/_index.md

 Just use either the bottom or left navigation menu.

-In case a question could not be answered, we are happy to help you personally. the necessary contact information can be found on the [support page](en-us/apps/help-and-support/).
+In case a question could not be answered, we are happy to help you personally.
+The necessary contact information can be found on the [support page](en-us/apps/help-and-support/).